the1lab/1lab/src/Data/Wellfounded/W.lagda.md

         Equiv→is-hlevel n (WPath.Path≃Code w v) (WPath.Code-is-hlevel n ahl)
 ```

-Though incredibly useful, the above hlevel bound does not completely describe the
+Though incredibly useful, the above h-level bound does not completely describe the
-hlevels of W-types.
+h-levels of W-types.
 In particular, it does not describe when a W-type
 is [[contractible]].

 A good first guess would be that `W A B` is contractible if `A` is contractible.